-Step 3 of the alternatives analysis (site-specific planning) was then applied to identify reasonable alternatives at the east coast area.
+Step 3 of the alternatives analysis (site-specific planning) was then applied to identify reasonable alternatives at the east coast site.
 The Step 3 analysis identified two alternatives to accommodate all live-fire ranges on non-DoD lands on the east coast of Guam.
-Alternatives A and B are shown in Figure 2.3-16.
-Both alternatives would require land acquisition, but less land would be required with Alternative A (1,090 ac [441 ha]) than with Alternative B (1,800 ac [728 ha]).
+Alternatives A and B are shown in Figure 2.3-14.
+Both alternatives would require land acquisition or long term leasing, but less land would be required with Alternative A (921 ac [373 ha]) than with Alternative B (1,129 ac [456 ha]).
 Under Alternative A, there would be more land area in the SDZ as compared to Alternative B; however, the full extent of the SDZ would be primarily located over water under both options.
-Additionally, Alternative A provides more land area in close proximity to the target impact area, where a majority of the used ammunition collects.
+Additionally, Alternative A provides more land area in close proximity to the target, where a majority of the used ammunition collects.
 All SDZs over water would be established through a Federal Register announcement by the USACE.

-Both alternatives are carried forward in this EIS.
+Both alternatives are carried forward in this EIS/OEIS impact analyses.